Privacy Auditing Synthetic Data Release through Local Likelihood Attacks: Generative Likelihood Ratio Attack

 \subsection{Empirical Influence Functions}

-Before formalizing our approach, we introduce the concept of influence functions, which provides the theoretical foundation for our attack.
-Originally developed in robust statistics \citep{hampel1974influence, cook1986residuals}, influence functions measure how statistical estimates change when the underlying data distribution is perturbed.
-The influence function for an estimator $\theta$ applied to a distribution $F$ is defined as: $\mathcal{I}(x^*, F, \theta) = \lim_{\epsilon \to 0} \frac{\theta((1-\epsilon)F + \epsilon\delta_{x^*}) - \theta(F)}{\epsilon}$ where $\delta_{x^*}$ is the Dirac measure placing mass 1 at point $x^*$.
+Influence functions, originally developed in the field of Robust Statistics~\citep{hampel1974influence, cook1986residuals}, measure how statistical estimates change when the underlying data distribution is perturbed.
+The influence function for an estimator $\theta$ applied to a distribution $F$ is

-This definition captures the sensitivity of $\theta$ to infinitesimal perturbations in $F$ at the point $x^*$.
-Intuitively, it measures how the estimator would change if we slightly increased the probability of observing $x^*$.
-In the empirical setting with finite samples, influence can be measured by evaluating how estimates change when adding or removing a specific point.
-Let $\mathcal{D} = \{x_1, x_2, ..., x_n\}$ be a dataset of $n$ samples.
-The empirical influence function is defined as: